Chiranth-P/Shopify/README.md

 # 🛒 Shopify - Full Stack E-Commerce Application

 A fully functional e-commerce web application built with **React.js**, **Spring Boot**, **MySQL**, and integrated with **Razorpay** for secure payments.
+Please go thorugh the below information to know the app better!

 ### 🚀 Live Demo